cybruGhost/Cubic-Music/README.md

 heyy
 ## ❤️ Support the project❣️💓

-If you enjoy our work and want to support development, you can buy us a coffee ☕
+If you enjoy our work and want to support development, you can buy me a coffee ☕

 👉 **[ko-fi.com/anonghost40418](https://ko-fi.com/anonghost40418)**